Cohomogeneity one manifolds with quasipositive curvature: Obstructions to quasipositive curvature

 \section{Obstructions to quasipositive curvature}

 In this section we will discuss some obstructions for cohomogeneity one manifolds to have an invariant metric of quasipositive curvature.
-We also point out, which obstructions carry over from the positive curvature case and which don't.
-As mentioned before there is a number of obstructions that are still valid in the case of quasipositive curvature but the proofs do not carry over.
-Hence we have to give new proofs of these results, which will be done in sections \ref{secweyl}, \ref{secessential} and \ref{secblock}.
+As mentioned before there is a number of obstructions for positively curved metrics that are still valid in the case of quasipositive curvature but the proofs do not carry over.
+Hence we have to give new proofs of these results, which will be done in Sections \ref{secweyl} and \ref{secblock}.
 For the entire section let $M$ be a cohomogeneity one $G$-manifold with group diagram $H \subset \lbrace K^-,K^+\rbrace \subset G$ unless stated otherwise.
-We start with a result that expresses in two ways, how the representation of the group diagram is in some sense maximal.
+We start with a result that expresses in two ways that the representation of the group diagram is in some sense maximal.
 The first one is \emph{primitivity}, which is defined below.
 The second one, we call \emph{linear primitivity} and it states, that the isotropy groups along a horizontal geodesic generate the Lie algebra $\fr g$ of $G$.

 \begin{dfn}[\cite{aa}, p.17] A $G$-manifold $M$ is called \emph{non-primitive} if there is a $G$-equi\-va\-ri\-ant map $M \to G/L$ for some proper subgroup $L \subset G$.
 Otherwise we say that $M$ is \emph{primitive}. \end{dfn}